vasilescur/mAh-Battery/README.md

 # mAh Battery

-Adds a mAh (milliampere-hours) indicator to the Mac bar.
+Adds a mAh (milliampere-hours) battery level indicator to the Mac bar.

 This meme was created by the 4:00 AM gang.